 A few notes when preparing Swiss chard: Like spinach, chard contains a lot of grit.
 Take care to wash the leaves thoroughly in several changes of water.
 If you want to use both stems and leaves, cut the stems into 1/2-inch pieces and simmer them in homemade chicken stock for 10 minutes or until crisp-tender, then cook them with the leeks.
-If you use red or rainbow chard, the color may bleed and stain the leeks.–David Leite
+If you use red or rainbow chard, the color may bleed and stain the leeks, so if this bothers you, opt for chard with white stalks.–David Leite

 - 4 to 6 tablespoons ice water

 - 3/4 pound leeks (about 3) white and pale green parts only, rinsed of grit and cut into 1/2-inch (12-mm) pieces

 - 1 pound Swiss chard stems discarded, leaves washed and roughly chopped

 - 3 tablespoons golden raisins plumped in boiling water for 10 minutes

 - 6 ounces fresh goat cheese crumbled

 - In the bowl of a food processor fitted with a metal blade, pulse the flour, rosemary, thyme, and salt until blended.
 Add the butter and pulse until the mixture resembles coarse cornmeal, with pieces no bigger than small peas, about 13 to 15 one-second pulses.